Community-Based Resources

 2. Click on the family's CWS/CMS referral number.
 A pop-up window will appear with the question, "Do you want to create an Alternative Response request?
 "Select "OK" to proceed with the request.
 (If you select "Cancel," you may proceed with a Family Preservation Services request, as some families will qualify for FP services but not ARS).

-6. Once ARS is accepted by the office designee, notify the client by phone and send them an Alternative Response Agency Notification Letter.
+4. Submit Notify the client by phone and send them an Alternative Response Agency Notification Letter.

-8. Once the ARS referral has been completed on the FCS/FP system, the investigative referral can be closed, provided the investigation has been completed.
+6. Once the ARS referral has been completed on the FCS/FP system, the investigative referral can be closed, provided the investigation has been completed.

 1. Call the client to discuss ARS, VFM services or VFR services.